govex/Data-Science/README.md

 + **R** - a programming language and freely available software environment for statistical computing and graphics.
 The R language is widely used among statisticians and data miners for developing statistical software and data analysis.
 It has a command line interface and several graphical front-ends, the most popular is called RStudio.

++ **GitHub** - Github is the largest repository of source code in the world.
+Unlike Git, which is strictly a command-line tool, GitHub is a web-based hosting service offering all of the distributed revision control and source code management functionality of Git as well as adding its own features.
+It provides a Web-based graphical interface and desktop as well as mobile integration.
+It also provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project.

 + **Data warehouse/Data Mart/Data Store**

 + **Metadata**